Insider Selling: SEA (NYSE:SE) COO Sells 10,000 Shares of Stock

 - On Monday, April 20th, Gang Ye sold 10,000 shares of SEA stock.
 The shares were sold at an average price of $89.56, for a total value of $895,600.00.

-SEA (NYSE:SE - Get Free Report) last released its quarterly earnings results on Tuesday, May 12th.
-The Internet company based in Singapore reported $0.67 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.77 by ($0.10).
-The firm had revenue of $7.10 billion for the quarter, compared to analyst estimates of $6.46 billion.
-SEA had a return on equity of 15.20% and a net margin of 6.93%.SEA's revenue for the quarter was up 46.6% on a year-over-year basis.
-During the same period in the prior year, the business earned $0.65 earnings per share.
-Equities research analysts predict that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current fiscal year.
+SEA (NYSE:SE - Get Free Report) last announced its quarterly earnings data on Tuesday, May 12th.
+The Internet company based in Singapore reported $0.67 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.75 by ($0.08).
+SEA had a net margin of 6.41% and a return on equity of 14.79%.
+The company had revenue of $7.10 billion for the quarter, compared to the consensus estimate of $6.46 billion.
+During the same period last year, the business posted $0.65 earnings per share.
+The firm's quarterly revenue was up 46.6% compared to the same quarter last year.
+On average, equities analysts anticipate that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current year.

 Here are the key news stories impacting SEA this week: